 Prerequisites

-For more information about how to import databases and grant permissions on the databases as an administrator, see Use the database management feature and Authorize users or user groups to manage assets and asset accounts.
+Database O&M permissions granted by an administrator.
+For setup instructions, see Use the database management feature and Authorize users or user groups to manage assets and asset accounts

-A client that supports Bastionhost Assistant is installed on your local system.
-See Clients supported by Bastionhost Assistant.
+A local client that supports Bastionhost Assistant installed on your system.
+See Clients supported by Bastionhost Assistant

-Bastionhost Assistant is installed on the system where the local client resides.
-See Download and install Bastionhost Assistant.
+Bastionhost Assistant installed on the same system as your local client.
+See Download and install Bastionhost Assistant

 Log on to the Bastionhost console and select the target region in the top navigation bar.